CKORKMAZZ/Team_Project_Develhope/README.md

 **DATA ANALYSIS**

-There are some analysis that need to be held for groceries wholesaler:
+There are some analyses that need to be held for groceries wholesaler:

 **1)** Which is / are the top suppliers (we have more products in stock) of Confections products?